Witches Explain How to Summon the Demon in Hereditary

 But summoning a demon is no small feat.

 “Depending on which version of the ceremonial magic around the demons that you go by, there are varying levels to which you have to engage to actually summon a demon force.
-Some of them say you can just summon the demon, but some of them say you have to basically jail-break the demon out of Hell first,” says Dakota Hendrix, witch and co-owner of Catland Books, a metaphysical boutique and event space in Brooklyn.
+Some of them say you can just summon the demon, but some of them say you have to basically jailbreak the demon out of Hell first,” says Dakota Hendrix, witch and co-owner of Catland Books, a metaphysical boutique and event space in Brooklyn.

 And summoning Paimon in particular might be an especially difficult process, according Dr. Alexander Cummins, a historian and diviner.
 You may even have to do some demon-managing, as Paimon is listed as one of the Four Kings of Hell in earlier grimoires, who some say must be appealed to in the correct order to ensure they obey the magic practitioner.
 “This type of conjuration of spirits can involve a potentially complex navigation of the bureaucracies of hell, compelling lesser spirits to do one’s bidding by resort to the names of their superiors,” he explains.